huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [x] Tokyo
 - [ ] Paris

-#### What climate activist was named Time's PErson of the Year in 2019?
+#### What climate activist was named Time's Person of the Year in 2019?

 - [x] Greta Thunberg
 - [ ] Paul McCartney